-Remember, these are things we recommend you do.
-But, if you feel like you still have time to do more and prep some more, then go ahead!
+Remember, these are our recommendations.
+But if you feel like you still have time to do more and prep some more, then go ahead!
 We set down the foundations, and you build on top of it how you see fit.

 Your 72-Hour Bug Out Bag

-Now that we know what to do months before and hours before disaster strikes, it’s time we touch on the last point we mentioned for prepping for the first 72 hours— your 72-hour bug out bag.
+Now that we know what to do months before and hours before disaster strikes, it’s time we touch on the last point we mentioned for prepping for the first 72 hours of post SHTF survival—your 72-hour bug out bag (BOB).

-In the world of prepping, there are many different types of bags for various survival situations.
-The 72-hour bug out bag is a straightforward one, clearly defined in the name; whatever you need to survive the first 72 hours after SHTF, you put into a reliable and sturdy backpack.
+In the world of prepping, there are different types of bags for various survival situations.
+The 72-hour bug out bag is a straightforward one, clearly defined in the name.
+Whatever you need to survive the first 72 hours after SHTF, you put into a reliable and sturdy backpack.

-So what do you put in your 72-hour bug out bag?
+So what do you put in your 72-hour BOB?
 Well, to make things simple, we’ve divvied it up into ten supply categories:

 72 hours might not seem like a long time, but if you’re going 72 hours without eating, buddy, it’s gonna be a long time.
 So setting aside emergency food and putting it into your 72-hour bug out bag is a wise choice.
 Go for meals that are easy to prepare and don’t need much effort.
 Make sure you also have the utensils necessary to prep your meal.

-Being protected from the rain, cold, and heat is an essential thing that many people overlook.
+Being protected from the rain, cold, and heat is an essential thing that many folks overlook.
 So shelter options are something to think about.
-For a 72-hour bug out bag, opt for a tarp and a good old sleeping bag, shelter items that can be easily packed and taken down.
+For a 72-hour bug out bag, opt for a tarp and a good old sleeping bag — shelter items that can be easily packed and taken down.
 A tarp also has a lot of different shelter configurations for you to choose from.

-Another category overlooked by many, packing in some clothes.
-We’re not talking about packing a luggage bag fit for a vacation in Cabo, no. Instead, think more about the essentials like a change of underwear, a light rain jacket, wool socks, waterproof boots, and the likes.
-Don’t fret; many of these clothing items you can wear just before you head out.
+Another category overlooked by many?
+Packing in some clothes.
+We’re not talking about packing a luggage bag fit for a vacation in Cabo, no. Instead, think more about the essentials like a change of underwear, a light rain jacket, wool socks, waterproof boots, and the like.
+Don’t fret — many of these clothing items you can wear just before you head out.

 Whether it’s a basic first aid kit or the ultimate first aid kit, having medical needs in your pack is important.
 You can also make your own first aid kit, but opt for a premade one if that’s too much for you.

 When plunged in the dark, a handy light source will be your savior.
-In your 72-hour bug out bag, pack at least 2 to 3 light sources, so a tactical flashlight should definitely be in your bag.
+Pack at least 2-3 light sources in your 72-hour bug out bag.
+A tactical flashlight should definitely be one of these.
 Of course, you can also go with candles, a headlamp, and glow sticks.

 Fire and Heat

-Fire has a lot of purposes, such as keeping you warm, heating food, using it to signal for help.
+Fire has a lot of purposes, such as keeping you warm, heating food, and signaling for help.
 It’s the most important survival skill to have, and having the means to start a fire is going to be a must.
 Luckily, you won’t need to carry much to start a fire.
-A pack of matches waterproof matches in your gear will do.
-You can include a Ferro Rod fire starter in there, too.
+A pack of waterproof matches in your gear will do.
+You can include a ferro rod fire starter in there, too.